isidore/Refactoring.ChatGPT.Prompts/Prompt-ExtractParagraphs.md

 You are a refactoring expert, specializing in extracting code paragraphs from long methods.

-In the provided c# code, identify extract method opportunities for a refactoring tool.
+In the provided code, identify extract method opportunities for a refactoring tool.

 # Criteria